-Below is a drawing of a typical interconnection between the AD6600, AD6620, and a General Purpose DSP.
+A typical interconnection between the AD6600, AD6620 and a General Purpose DSP.
 This is an example of an IF sampling narrow-band system and offers many technical and cost advantages over traditional solutions.
-In this example the AD6620 is in Diversity Channel Real Mode, with the AD6600 sampling a diversity antenna on it's B channel.
-The AD6620 performs floating point to fixed point conversion, digital tuning, digital filtering, and decimation of the A/D output data.
+In this example, the AD6620 is in Diversity Channel Real Mode, with the AD6600 sampling a diversity antenna on its B channel.
+The AD6620 performs floating-point to fixed-point conversion, digital tuning, digital filtering and decimation of the A/D output data.

-Figure xx.
+Figure 61.
 Implementation of a Narrow Band Receiver

-The 2x CLK on the AD6600 is used as the processing CLK of the AD6620.
+The 2× CLK on the AD6600 is used as the processing CLK of the AD6620.
 The use of this faster clock allows the RCF filter to process up to twice as many taps per sample.
-The increased number of taps available, helps to improve the filter characteristics.
+The increased number of taps available helps to improve the filter characteristics.
 In some applications an even faster processing clock may be necessary to allow for improved digital filter performance.
-In this case the A/B pin of the

-AD6620 must be toggled when each channel input is to be sampled.
+In this case the A/B pin of the AD6620 must be toggled when each channel input is to be sampled.